software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .note }

 > We can move the validation to the service class by using the `@Validated` annotation on the service class.
-You can read more about validation in service class [here](https://reflectoring.io/bean-validation-with-spring-boot/).
+You can read more about validation in service classes [here](https://reflectoring.io/bean-validation-with-spring-boot/).

 We can use the `MessageService` class in the controller method to simplify the code: